COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 The figure shows the plots in the alevinQC report of an example single-cell dataset, of which the cells are filtered using the "knee" finding method.
 Each dot represents a corrected cell barcode with its corrected profile.
 :::

 The first（top left) view in {numref}`raw-proc-fig-alevinqc-plots` shows the distribution of cell barcode frequency in decreasing order.
 In all plots shown above, each point represents a corrected cell barcode, with its x-coordinate corresponding to its cell barcode ferequency rank.
 In the top left plot, the y-coordinate corresponds to the observed frequency of the corrected barcode.
-Generally, this plot shows a "knee"-like pattern, which can be used to identify the initial list of high-quality barcodes.
-The red dots in the plot represent the cell barcodes selected as the high-quality cell barcodes in the case that "knee"-based filtering was applied.
-In other words, these cell barcodes contain a sufficient number of reads to be deemed high-quality and likely derived from truly present cells.
-Suppose an external permit list is passed in the CB correction step, which implies no internal algorithm was used to distinguish high-quality cell barcodes.
+Generally, this plot shows a "knee"-like pattern, which can be used to identify the initial list of high-confidence barcodes.
+The red dots in the plot represent the cell barcodes selected as the high-confidence cell barcodes in the case that "knee"-based filtering was applied.
+In other words, these cell barcodes contain a sufficient number of reads to be deemed high-confidence and likely derived from truly present cells.
+Suppose an external permit list is passed in the CB correction step, which implies no internal algorithm was used to distinguish high-confidence cell barcodes.
 In that case, all dots in the plot will be colored red, as all these corrected cell barcodes are processed throughout the raw data processing pipeline and reported in the gene count matrix.
 One should be skeptical of the data quality if the frequency is consistently low across all cell barcodes.

 **3. Barcode collapsing**